-Around £5,000 is needed to fund each of our professional development courses for teachers of English.
-This is all spent on the administration of the course itself plus teaching and learning material for the Kyrgyz teachers.
-This funding has been obtained thanks to the generosity of trustees’ friends and family, with some recourse to crowdfunding.
-Our volunteers pay all their own expenses.
+Around £7,000 is needed to fund each of our professional development courses for teachers of English.
+Our volunteers pay all their own expenses, so this is all spent on the administration of the course itself plus teaching and learning material for the Kyrgyz teachers.
+Funding has so far been obtained thanks to the generosity of trustees’ friends and family, with some recourse to crowdfunding.
+Further funds are urgently needed if this work is to continue beyond 2023.